dsgnhb/api/src/spec/docs.md

 # Group Image processing
-Resources related to donations in the API.
+Resources related to releasing branded Images in the API.

 ## Request Image [/post]